tbnorth/drivelayout/file_keeper/README.md

  - a file has not changed if mtime, inode, and size are all the same
  - eventual full hashing, but truncated hashes in the interim
    - no, premature optimization
+ - paths are always canonicalized, but...
+ - use partition UUID / path relative to mount point?

 PRAGMA foreign_keys = ON;